 A Cure In Sight has a hefty goal of raising $100,000 to fight ocular melanoma.
 We can change the landscape of ocular melanoma when we partner together.
 With ocular melanoma research making strides like never before, we must work together to keep the momentum going.
 Research and clinical trials are the hope for many with metastatic melanoma.
-With the rising costs of travel, losing and insurance, our patients need us more than every.
-Life saving treatments and clinical trials are only possible if you can get to them.
+With the rising costs of travel, lodging, and insurance, our patients need us more than ever.
+Life-saving treatments and clinical trials are only possible if you can get to them.
 ACIS is there for so many who are not able to get to treatment.
 Please see our initiatives below for options for your investment in a cure for ocular melanoma.
 Together we can have A Cure In Sight.

 Pediatric Ocular Melanoma

 Ocular melanoma is a rare cancer of the eye that most often affects middle-aged men with fair hair, eyes, and skin.
 That is not the entire story.
 Ocular melanoma or OM can affect anyone at any age, even children.
 These young children endure the loss of their vision, loss of an eye, and possible disfigurement during the formative years of their lives.
 They may face bullying, isolation, and not fitting in with the kids around them.

 While children might be the lesser of the population with OM, they need us the most.
 These children live their lifetime under the shadow of OM.
 They know all too well the scanning protocol, the doctor visits, and the uncertainty that comes with each of these.
 Programs must be developed for these young children and their families to help them cope with the enormity of living with an OM diagnosis.
 The lack of standardized care, treatment options, and scanning protocol adds to the stress.
 With you as our partner, we can help these young children have a brighter future.

 Current Ocular Melanoma Investments Available